ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-cluster.md

 VMware vCenter Server® instances are deployed with a consolidated cluster for VMware vSphere® 7 in which all the VMware® management components and user workloads run.

-Optionally, you can order an additional workload cluster and an edge services cluster.
+Optionally, you can order an additional workload cluster and an edge gateway cluster.
 Select the **Include a separate, additional workload cluster** checkbox to deploy a workload cluster.

 ## Cluster name
 {: #vc_orderinginstance-consoldworkldcluster-cluster-name}